Key takeaways

 Omeprazole alternatives for dogs

 If a dog cannot take omeprazole, there are alternatives.
-There are other proton pump inhibitors, but they aren’t as well studied in dogs as omeprazole.
+There are other proton pump inhibitors, such as esomeprazole and pantoprazole, but they aren’t as well studied in dogs as omeprazole.

 Chances are, the vet will try a different type of gastric acid reducer called H2 blockers.
 These drugs block receptors in the stomach lining that stimulate stomach acid secretion.
-The most common H2 blockers used in dogs are Pepcid (famotidine), or Zantac.
-It’s effective, has minimal side effects, and has very few drug interactions.
+The most common H2 blockers used in dogs are Pepcid (famotidine) and Zantac (famotidine).
+These drugs are effective, have minimal side effects, and have very few drug interactions.
 Other choices include cimetidine and nizatidine, but they’re usually second choices.

 Antacids are another safe option, but only for mild conditions like heartburn.
 Veterinarians do not consider them effective at treating acid reflux or ulcers.
 Talk to the veterinarian first if you want to give your dog an antacid.
 Antacid doses should be spaced at least two hours before or after an omeprazole dose.